This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Is Experience Needed for the Jobs in This Article?

-None of the websites included in this article list proofreading experience as a requirement on their website, except ProofreadingPal.
+None of the websites included in this article list proofreading experience as a requirement on their websites, except ProofreadingPal.
 However, you can work for ProofreadingPal—no experience needed—if you meet their education requirement (listed in the next section below).

 Is a Degree Needed for the Jobs in This Article?